Modernising the Archaeological Museum of Samothrace

 The Archaeological Museum of Samothrace

-The aims and objectives of the New Archaeological Museum of Samothrace are the international promotion of the island’s history and archaeology; the attraction of more foreign and domestic visitors; the continuous exploration and exploitation of the current archaeological site; the promotion of education and entertainment, both to visiting tourists and local communities (ICOM standards, after Nousia 2003, 22).
+The aims and objectives of the New Archaeological Museum of Samothrace are the international promotion of the island’s history and archaeology; the attraction of more foreign and domestic visitors; the continuous exploration and exploitation of the current archaeological site; and the promotion of education and entertainment, both to visiting tourists and local communities (ICOM standards, after Nousia 2003, 22).
 Furthermore, the development project will strengthen the museum’s autonomy and convert it to an independent research institution, similar to the Archaeological Museum of the neighbouring city of Alexandroupolis (4).

 The basic functions of the New Archaeological Museum

-The basic functions of the New Archaeological Museum of Samothrace can be categorised in three broader groups: the management of archaeological collections, the exhibition of archaeological artefacts with emphasis in their classification and interpretation, and finally, public engagement (after Nousia 2003, 22).
+The basic functions of the New Archaeological Museum of Samothrace can be categorised in three broader groups: the management of archaeological collections, the exhibition of archaeological artefacts with emphasis on their classification and interpretation, and finally, public engagement (after Nousia 2003, 22).
 The original museum, which was expanded in the early 1960s, partly covers two of the above functions.
 The need for active public engagement has now been added to enrich the goals of the new design.

-The study, identification and documentation of the museum’s artefacts (after Nousia 2003, 44-7) is normally done by the Archaeological Museum of Alexandroupolis, which is responsible for transferring the artefacts back to Samothrace.
-Due to the lack of proper facilities to document the artefacts at their area of recovery, the New Archaeological Museum of Samothrace is equipped with facilities to allow the return of stored artefacts back to their original place of recovery, and their study, identification and documentation.
+The study, identification, and documentation of the museum’s artefacts (after Nousia 2003, 44-7) are normally carried out by the Archaeological Museum of Alexandroupolis, which is responsible for returning the artefacts to Samothrace.
+Due to the lack of proper facilities for documenting the artefacts in their area of recovery, the New Archaeological Museum of Samothrace is equipped to facilitate the return of stored artefacts to their original place of recovery, as well as their study, identification, and documentation.
 Furthermore, the new design allows a detailed study of such artefacts in relation to their production, use and deposit in relation to their context of recovery (after Nousia 2003, 46) (7).
-To promote this approach, the recreation project suggests the documentation of the artefacts according to the latest ICOM standards (including registration, entry verification, recording, indexing, transfer registering and exit recording, after Nousia, 2003, 47-48) with the use of advanced informatic technologies.
+To promote this approach, the recreation project suggests documenting the artefacts according to the latest ICOM standards (including registration, entry verification, recording, indexing, transfer registration, and exit recording; after Nousia, 2003, 47-48) using advanced information technologies.
 The documentation service will operate as an independent branch of the museum’s administration, hosted in a new administration building.
-The documentation services will also upgrade the current exhibits with proper labelling, full artefact descriptions, relative photographs, context information, artefact information and recovery maps, which are currently not available.
+The documentation services will also upgrade the current exhibits with proper labelling, full artefact descriptions, relevant photographs, context information, artefact information, and recovery maps, which are currently unavailable.
 This process will follow the standards recently established by the Archaeological Museum of Igoumenitsa (Gazi 2007, 55).

 The communication of information between the museum and the audience has been improved by the circulation of various bilingual information leaflets (in Greek and English), combined with visitor instructions, area maps and photographic material presenting the history of archaeological works in the nearby site (after Louvi 2007, 40).
-This information material is freely available for all visitors and can be found at the kiosk right next to the museums main entrance.
-The visitors’ interaction with the museum artefacts and the broader learning process is enriched with virtual tours, documentary screenings, live presentations, and most recently, the visitors’ own participation in the study and conservation of archaeological artefacts at the museum’s laboratories.
+This information material is freely available for all visitors and can be found at the kiosk right next to the museum's main entrance.
+The visitors’ interaction with the museum artefacts and the broader learning process is enriched with virtual tours, documentary screenings, live presentations, and, most recently, the visitors’ own participation in the study and conservation of archaeological artefacts at the museum’s laboratories.
 The new museum participates in student-visit schemes with paid expenses, similar to the ones introduced by the Archaeological Museum of Mycenae (Gazi 2003, 53).
 Additionally, the Archaeological Museum of Samothrace participates in a Volunteer Tourism scheme by the Ministry of Education, which introduces the museum’s services to university students in relevant disciplines.
-Finally, new recreation facilities are added to the open grounds around the museum in order to accommodate more visitors and to offer a variety of tourism and recreation services to the public.
+Finally, new recreation facilities are added to the open grounds around the museum to accommodate more visitors and offer a variety of tourism and recreation services to the public.

 General space organisation

-Basic issues on managing the archaeological collections
+Basic issues in managing archaeological collections

 The new design of the Archaeological Museum of Samothrace tackles certain issues regarding the management of current archaeological collections.
 First of all, the new design includes facilities for administration, research and conservation that were not there before.
 As mentioned earlier, the documentation services are hosted in the main administration building behind the original museum (10).
-Furthermore, the conservation laboratory in the basement floor engages in research, education and outreach.
+Furthermore, the conservation laboratory on the basement floor engages in research, education and outreach.

 The new museum introduces state-of-the-art security features for the collections, which are expected to return from the Archaeological Museum of Alexandroupolis.
-The underground storage room is equipped with an armed security door and the only access to it is via the conservation lab, which is normally accessed by authorised personnel.
+The underground storage room is equipped with an armed security door, and the only access to it is via the conservation lab, which is normally accessed by authorised personnel.
 The technical features of the storage room include an automatic dehumidifier for the protection of metal or other sensitive objects, particularly the famous funerary dedications from the Eastern Slope Cemetery (11).
-The ceramic objects from the site are stored is special shelve-compartments made of polymer glass, following the storing system by the Museum of Byzantine Culture in Athens (after Papanikolaou-Skordali 2003, 38-9).
-The storage room has motion-detection lights, security alarm and a security camera.
+The ceramic objects from the site are stored in special shelf-compartments made of polymer glass, following the storing system by the Museum of Byzantine Culture in Athens (after Papanikolaou-Skordali 2003, 38-9).
+The storage room has motion-detection lights, a security alarm and a security camera.

-The second contribution of the museum’s upgraded design is the presence of trained scientific, administrative and other support staff for managing current artefact collections.
+The second contribution of the museum’s upgraded design is the presence of trained scientific, administrative, and other support staff to manage current artefact collections.
 The museum promotes interdisciplinary collaboration (after Gazi 2007, 45) of experts in archaeology, conservation, architecture and space planning.
 Such vacancies are highly unlikely to be covered by the island’s local population; therefore, the Ministry of Culture and the 18th Ephorate of Prehistoric and Classical Antiquities are authorised to advertise and interview candidates for such placements.
 Building maintenance, security services and certain administrative tasks are likely to be covered by the island’s local population.
 Such jobs will improve the island’s high unemployment.

 Summary